 Small lawns in urban areas differ from their suburban counterparts mainly in size, but this difference changes everything about a small lawn's maintenance and management.
 Urban neighborhoods are often heavily treed and overwhelmed by concrete or asphalt, creating micro-climates and conditions requiring special care much different than suburban lawns.

-It's most important to choose an appropriate grass species for the conditions and location of the lawn,like shade and drought tolerance.
+It's most important to choose appropriate grass species for the conditions and location of the lawn, like shade and drought tolerance.
 Whether it's a shaded, postage stamp lawn or a containerized roof-top lawn, proper grass species is essential for surviving and thriving in its location.

-The small size of urban lawns requires a re-thinking of normally routine maintenance procedures.
+The small size of urban lawns requires a re-thinking of normal routine maintenance procedures.